Frequently asked questions and answers

 myactor with id

-The Dapr runtime SDKs have language specific actor frameworks.
-The .NET SDK for example has C# actors.
+The Dapr runtime SDKs have language-specific actor frameworks.
+For example, the .NET SDK has C# actors.
 The goal is for all the Dapr language SDKs to have an actor framework.
-Currently .NET, Java and Python SDK have actor frameworks.
+Currently .NET, Java, Go and Python SDK have actor frameworks.

 Developer language SDKs and frameworks

-Does Dapr have any SDKs if I want to work with a particular programming language or framework?
+Does Dapr have any SDKs I can use if I want to work with a particular programming language or framework?

 Dapr can be integrated with any developer framework.
 For example, in the Dapr .NET SDK you can find ASP.NET Core integration, which brings stateful routing controllers that respond to pub/sub events from other services.